wormhole-foundation/xdapp-book/src/dapps/architecture/1_keyConsiderations.md

 # Key Considerations

 Before we get started, we should outline the key considerations which will shape your xDapp.
-Over the course of the chapter, we'll elaborate on how decisions made about these key points impact the way you may want to structure your application as a whole.
+Over the course of the chapter, we'll elaborate on how decisions made about these key items impact the way you may want to structure your application as a whole.

 ### Why?